scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 Static Sound Source
 ===================

-The first and foremost purpose the 3D audio simulator is to be able to statically position an audio source and then ask a human subject where the source is located (localization).
+The first and foremost purpose of the 3D audio simulator is to be able to statically position an audio source and then ask a human subject where the source is located (localization).
 This is a cognitive experiment, and can serve many purposes.
 One purpose in the present research is to to see how well the HRIR utilized in the simulator matches the subject's true HRIR.
 As mentioned in the introduction, an ongoing study is to estimate an *individualized